-A grey divorce refers to the separation of people aged 50 or older.
-Because these couples have spent a significantly larger portion of their life together than younger spouses, a grey divorce could come with its specific set of challenges.
+A gray divorce refers to the separation of people aged 50 or older.
+Because these couples have spent a significantly larger portion of their life together than younger spouses, a gray divorce could come with its specific set of challenges.

 Baby boomers today are getting divorced at much higher rates than ever before.
 In the period from 1991 to 2008, the median divorce age increased for both men and women.
 While the national divorce rate in the US has been declining steadily, it has gone up for those aged 55 or older.
 In this age range, the divorce rate increased from five divorces per 1,000 marriages in 1979 to 15 divorces per 1,000 marriages in 2017.

-The division of property and assets accumulated over the course of the marriage is one of the biggest challenges grey divorcees face.
+The division of property and assets accumulated over the course of the marriage is one of the biggest challenges gray divorcees face.

 If you’re about to separate from your spouse of several decades, you’ll need to keep a number of important property division issues in mind.